-Public Water Now is a community-based organization made up of citizens like you.
+Public Water Now (PWN) is a community-based organization made up of citizens like you.
 We are committed to achieving the lowest cost, sustainable water supply for the Monterey Peninsula through public ownership.
 We are a 501(c) (4) non-profit organization with over 3500 local members.

 Our ongoing work is to provide the public with an understanding of local water issues.
 We look at the impact that water ownership, as well as water projects and policies have on our community.
-We present our research through pubic presentations and the media.
-We sponsor a monthly educational water forum for the public.
+We present our research through public forums, social media and the press.

 1. Public ownership of the water supply and distribution system on the Monterey Peninsula

-2. Oppose excessive costs imposed on ratepayers by Cal Am’s monopoly ownership
+3. Oppose excessive costs imposed on ratepayers by Cal Am and the CPUC

-3. Educate the community on water-related issues and PWN's goals
+4. Educate the community on local water issues

 5. Advocate to public officials on water-related issues that impact Cal Am ratepayers